namin/simple-tracing-jit/README.md

 ## TODOs / Limitations

+- [ ] Find a program that requires more than one trace in the tree tracing jit.

-- [ ] Does not implement any heuristics to stop recording once in a hot loop.
+- [x] Does not implement any heuristics to stop recording once in a hot loop.

 - [ ] Does not JIT conditional jumps, see `one_simple_loop2`.